tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 // Example of a key with a . in it.
 Sets the key foo/some.key/baz/other to 123 nbt.resolveOrCreateCompound("foo.some\\.key.baz").setInteger("other", 123);

-// Similarly, you may also fetch values from nested compounds/subtags String s = nbt.resolveOrDefault("foo.bar.Stringtest", "fallback_value");
+// Similarly, you may also fetch values from nested compounds String s = nbt.resolveOrDefault("foo.bar.Stringtest", "fallback_value");
 Integer i = nbt.resolveOrNull("foo\\.bar.baz.Inttest", Integer.class);
 ```